AbtaheeAli/SuncoastBank/README.md

 Languages and technologies used: C# & CSV

-I created a personal bank account manager.
+Created a personal bank account manager.
 This application allows the user to track both a savings and checking account total by performing transactions, such as withdrawals, deposits, and transfers.
 The application also saves any information inputted by the user in a CSV file.

 Details about the Application: